neel-one/MusicMood/README.md

-# Mood-based Music Recommendations using Spotify crowdsourcing and ranking
+# Mood-based Music Recommendations using crowdsourcing and ranking

 **Table of Contents**
 1. App